-Application (Article (4))

-Even where the increase in draught is only of the order of 1 in or 2 in there should be no relaxation from the condition that existing ships comply with all the requirements.
+Applica tion (Article (4)) Even where the relaxation from increase in draught is only of the condition that existing ships ne order of 1 in or 2 in there should be recomply with all the requirements.

-Footnote: This UI is also applicable to the revised Article 4 of the 1966 Convention as modified by its 1988 Protocol.
+Footnote: This interpretation is also applicable to the revised Article 4 of the 1966 Convention as modified by its 1988 Protocol.

-Depth for freeboard (Regulation 3(6))
+TL-I Depth for freeboard (Regulation 3(6))